Bahai’s of Klamath Falls

 First United Methodist Church

 John Wesley, one of the founders of Methodism, had three simple rules for people of faith: do no harm, do all the good you can, and stay in love with God.
-During this time of COVID-19 we do no harm by not meeting physically, but we do meet and are connected through multiple online options.
-Join us online for worship this Sunday with Pastor James Matichuk preaching.
-Please visit our website https://klamathfallsumc.org/, our Facebook page https://www.facebook.com/KlamathFallsFirstUMC, or our YouTube channel https://www.youtube.com/channel/UCWUocqEj3rnrSO9hl_BsDnA to connect.
+During this time of Covid-19 we do no harm by not meeting physically, but we do meet and are connected through multiple online options.
+Join us online for worship this Sunday.
+Join us online for worship this Sunday.
+David Glidden will be our guest preacher.
+Please visit our website https://klamathfallsumc.org/, our Facebook page www.facebook.com/KlamathFallsFirstUMC, or our YouTube channel www.youtube.com/channel/UCWUocqEj3rnrSO9hl_BsDnA to connect.